 This is because Melbourne is a collection of idiosyncrasies like Paris.
 The bars, the laneways, strange experimental restaurants and hipster food or bar ideas.
 They may not always be profit-making ventures, but they do make life interesting.
 The event and festival approach of the then Kennett government (and other State governments) led to a rise in Melbourne’s brand, which is now closely associated with sport, comedy, film, arts and fashion festivals.

 Large expenditures such as the city logo (pages of a book) and a much criticised promotional video have been white elephants.
-The city council may well be amongst the last to actually see Melbourne’s brand (outside of the liveability ranking which they do loudly trumpet).
+The city council may well be amongst the last to actually see Melbourne’s brand (outside of the livability ranking which they do loudly trumpet).

 The strategy of the rankings has worked to position Melbourne mentally as most liveable (and thus a must visit place).
 So the branding has worked but not because of the ‘big ticket spends’, rather the accidental and incidental aspects of a largely free ranking.